-Archer, Gwendolyn Middlebrook
+ARCHER, GWENDOLYN MIDDLEBROOK

-Gwendolyn Archer , 68, passed away on May 09, 2020, at Sanctuary Hospice House in Tupelo, MS. Arrangements are incomplete and will be announced later by Associated Family Funeral & Cremation - Tupelo (associatedfuneral.com).
+MEMPHIS -- GWENDOLYN MIDDLEBROOK ARCHER, 66, passed away Saturday, May 09, 2020, at Sanctuary Hospice in Tupelo.
+Services will be on Saturday, May 16, 2020 at 11 am at Associated Family Funeral & Cremation Center .
+Visitation will be on Family Hour at 10am at Associated's Tupelo Chapel of Memories.

 Tags